sendgrid/docs/content/docs/ui/account-and-settings/api-keys.md

 1. Select **Full Access**, **Restricted Access**, or **Billing Access**.
 1. If you're selecting **Restricted Access**, or **Billing Access**, select the specific permissions to give each category.
 For more information, see [API key permissions](#api-key-permissions).
 1. Click **Create and View**.
 1. Copy your API Key somewhere safe.
-For security reasons, do not put it directly in your code, or commit it somewhere like Github.
+For security reasons, do not put it directly in your code, or commit it somewhere like GitHub.

 <call-out type="warning">